dghuuloc/CS.Teach/Java/Concurrency/README.md

 # <p align="center"> Java Concurrency <p/>
 ---
+### Introduction to Concurrency
+Concurrency allows multiple tasks to run simultaneously, improving application performance and responsiveness.
+Java provides robust support for concurrency through its threading model, enabling developers to execute tasks in parallel, manage shared resources, and handle synchronization.

+Key concepts:
+* **Thread:** The smallest unit of execution in a Java program.
+* **Concurrency:** Running multiple threads simultaneously, either on a single CPU (via time-slicing) or multiple CPU cores.
+Thread Safety: Ensuring shared resources are accessed safely by multiple threads.
+This tutorial demonstrates how to create and manage threads, synchronize access to shared resources, and use high-level concurrency utilities.
+### Creating Threads in Java
+Java offers two primary ways to create threads: **extending the Thread class** or **implementing the Runnable interface**.

 ### Creating Threads in Java
 Java offers two primary ways to create threads: **extending the Thread class** or **implementing the Runnable interface**.